bookofproofs/bookofproofs.github.io/_sources/history/15th-century/francesca.md

 * Piero produced other remarkable paintings, including the Resurrection painted in Borgo San Sepolcro around 1563.
 * Federico was blind in his right eye so Piero shows him in profile so as not to give offence.
 * Piero spent the last years of his life in his home town, becoming prior of the Confraternita di San Bartolomeo in 1480.
-* Finally we note that no evidence exists that Piero ever married.
 * We now give a description, contributed by J V Field, of Piero's mathematical works.
 * Piero almost certainly wrote all three works in the vernacular (his native dialect was Tuscan), and all three are in the style associated with the tradition of 'practical mathematics', that is, they consist largely of series of worked examples, with rather little discursive text.
 * (All these modern names are due to Johannes Kepler (1619).)
 Piero appears to have been the independent re-discoverer of these six solids.